 - Keep on repeating this procedure by diluting the solution like this 8 to 10 times.

 - Observe the color of the last solution.

-We observe that the solution in the last beaker is light pink in color.
-Thus we can conclude that even a very small amount of potassium permanganate is able to change the color of the solution.
+We observe that the solution in the last beaker is light pink in colour.
+Thus we can conclude that even a very small amount of potassium permanganate is able to change the colour of the solution.
 Thus, we can say that matter can be broken into millions of tiny pieces further.
 This piece is indestructible in nature.

 Some physical properties of matter are